RCA (trademark): Current users

 BMG (for the record labels) and Thomson (for the remaining businesses) bought those assets from General Electric, which took over the RCA Corporation in 1986 and kept RCA's NBC broadcast television interests (GE sold off the NBC Radio Network and the NBC-owned radio stations).
-Initially, GE continued to own the RCA trademarks (including the His Master's Voice/Nipper and Victor/Victrola trademarks which were then licensed to Thomson and Bertelsmann Music Group.
+Initially, GE retained ownership of the RCA trademarks (including the His Master's Voice/Nipper and Victor/Victrola trademarks for several years, which were then licensed to Thomson and Bertelsmann Music Group.
 Thomson eventually purchased the rights to the RCA trademarks from GE in 2003 subject to the perpetual license GE had issued to BMG.